 For women, they increased by 85%; the largest annual increase among all groups.

 Why is alcoholism more prominent for females?
-Keep reading to discover the seven major warning signs of alcoholism in women and when you should start finding an alcohol rehab center.
+Keep reading to discover the seven major warning signs of alcoholism in women and when you should start finding an alcohol rehab center or detox clinic.
 With this guide, you can keep an eye out for the signs and determine when it’s time to seek help.